Wilks' theorems in some exponential random graph models: Wilks theorems for the Bradley--Terry model

 Note that in the above discussion, we have assumed the $k_{ij}$'s, $i\neq j$ are all equal to a constant $K$.
 This is only for the purpose of simplifying notations.
-Both Theorem \ref{likelihood-ratio-bt} and Theorem \ref{likelihood-ratio-bt2} can be readily extended to the general case, where $k_{ij}$'s are not necessarily the same (but with a bound).
+Theorem \ref{likelihood-ratio-bt} can be readily extended to the general case, where $k_{ij}$'s are not necessarily the same (but with a bound).
+A complicated case is when the $k_{ij}$ are quite different from one another.
+For example, a large number of pairs don't have direct comparisons or some pairs have too many comparisons.
+In these cases, it is unknown whether Theorem \ref{likelihood-ratio-bt} still holds.
+We would like to investigate this problem in the future work.